michaelrsweet/stringsutil/README.md

 - Tools for exporting, importing, and merging localization files.
 - Tool for reporting on the quality of a localization.
 - Tool for scanning C/C++ source files for localization strings.
-- *FUTURE*: Tool for doing a first pass machine translation.
+- *Coming Soon*: Tool for doing a first pass machine translation.

 Requirements